MelonKony/millmint/content/utopia/vekllei/_index.md

 Life in coastal boroughs like [Santes](/utopia/vekllei/landscape/boroughs/santes) continues much as it has for hundreds of years | *[Shrine-Minded Girls](/posts/2021-05-06-shrine-minded/)*
 {{</hint>}}

-During Vekllei's Middle Period, the country was struck by civil unrest that escalated into civil war, which installed the Aismo Desimou as the first King of Vekllei.
+During Vekllei's Middle Period, the country was struck by civil unrest that escalated into civil war, which installed Aismo Desimou as the first King of Vekllei.
 The monarchy succeeded until Vekllei's colonial Late Period, which fell to a navy coup d'etat that installed a military junta in government, which rapidly expanded Vekllei's colonial holdings.
 This practice would continue well into the 20th Century, and would spark the Africa Wars and Vekllei's atomic bombing by the United Kingdom in 2005, which collapsed the existing regime and ushered in British occupation of the country.

 Since independence in 2015, Vekllei's Floral Period has transformed the country, and has been marked by a period of tremendous stability and economic growth.
 Vekllei does not use money domestically, with most internal trade dependent on social exchange, barter and state service, but operates twin currencies (the *Government* and *Vekllei* Crown) in its trade internationally.